Winchester 91 Exceptional

 What's it like Living in Winchester?

-Located in the state of Massachusetts, Winchester is a mid-sized city with a population of 22,760 residents.
-With a population density of 3,773 people per square mile, Winchester is well above the nation's average density level.
-If we take a look at the last Census, the vast majority of the population falls within one racial group (79% White).
-Given that fact, Winchester could be considered less diverse than other cities.
+Winchester is a mid-sized city located in the state of Massachusetts.
+The city has a population of 23,430 inhabitants.
+In Winchester, there are 3,883 people per square mile, which is well above the national population density average.
+According to the most recent Census, 79% of Winchester residents are White, 15% Asian and 1% Black.
 An important consideration when living in Winchester is the longer-than-average commute times.
 If you seek a short work commute, this area may not be the best choice for you.
 The one-way commute time here typically takes 34 minutes, far surpassing the national average of 26 minutes.

 Test scores serve as a vital gauge of a school's academic prowess and the proficiency of its students.
 They play a pivotal role in assessing whether local schools can deliver a robust educational foundation for children.
 In Winchester, the schools boast an impressive average test score of 81%, significantly higher than the national average.
 This outstanding academic achievement not only reflects the excellence of the local educational system, but also indicates the potential for students to thrive academically, making it an attractive destination for families seeking a high-quality education for their children.

 Winchester real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
 Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Winchester.
-The median home price for Winchester homes is $968,000, which is 183.9% higher than the Massachusetts average.
-If we take a closer look at the affordability of homes in Winchester, we’ll see that the home price to income ratio is 5.6, which is 16.7% higher than the Massachusetts average.
+Median real estate prices in Winchester come in at $1,758,709, which is 181.7% higher than the Massachusetts average.
+The home price to income ratio compares the median home prices to the median household income.
+In Winchester, the home price to income ratio is 6.8, which is 15.3% higher than the Massachusetts average.

 Best Places to Live in and Around Winchester